Timinator2000/techio-algo-x/19 - 2025 and beyond/02 - who dunnit.md

 The most important part of solving this puzzle with Algorithm X will be how you choose to model the problem as tiles on a gameboard.
 What are the tiles?
 What does the gameboard look like?
 Ultimately, you need to identify a culprit, but how are you placing tiles on a gameboard to get to a place where the culprit is easily identified?

-What do I mean by “cleverly hidden”.
+What do I mean by “cleverly hidden”?
 My tiles on a gameboard analogy went through 4 iterations before I felt like I truly understood how to best model the task at hand.
 That alone is another __spoiler__: if you are stuck, try to find other ways of looking at your tiles on a gameboard analogy.